 And Australia's ABC News says Michael Chamberlain and his ex-wife Lindy Chamberlain-Creighton on Tuesday (in Australia) heard words for which they've waited 32 years:

 After more than a year's worth of appalling news about atrocities in Syria as President Bashar Assad's regime cracks down on dissent, now there's this:

 "New crises have caused enormous suffering for children and continue in 2012.
 In Syria, children were victims of killing and maiming, arbitrary arrest, detention, torture and ill-treatment, including sexual violence, by the Syrian Armed Forces, the intelligence forces, and the Shabbiha militia.

 New strains are emerging between China and its old ally, North Korea, six months after the death of reclusive North Korean leader Kim Jong Il.
 The recent North Korean hijacking of Chinese fishing boats has shaken those ties considerably, leading to public pressure on China to stand up to North Korea.

 Fishing boats returning to their home port in China don't normally make the news.
 But they did last month, because three boats — and 28 fishermen — had been detained for almost two weeks in North Korea.

-NPR Morning Edition host Steve Inskeep is taking a Revolutionary Road Trip across North Africa to see how the countries that staged revolutions last year are remaking themselves as they write new social rules, rebuild their economies and establish new political systems.
+NPR Morning Edition host Steve Inskeep is taking a Revolutionary Road Trip across North Africa to see how the countries that staged revolutions last year are remaking themselves.
 Steve and his team are traveling some 2,000 miles from Tunisia's ancient city of Carthage, across the deserts of Libya and on to Egypt's megacity of Cairo.
-In Tunisia, he sat down with the country's new president, Moncef Marzouki.
+Near the Libyan coastal city of Misrata, he looks at violence that took place after the revolution.